Alphonso Aam - Hapoos Aam

 Remember, do not wash your mangoes.
 Washing mangoes leads to disturbances in the ripening process.

 Wash Mangoes only when they are ripped, and you cut the mango for eating.

 Peel your mangoes only after they are ripe.

 To check if your mangoes are fully ripe, glance over the top of the fruit.
 An aromatic fragrance spreads across the top once the fruit is ripened.

-People often mistake color for being a determinant of ripeness.
+People often mistake colour for being a determinant of ripeness.
 The aroma is a better indicator of ripeness.

-If your aam turns the entire room aromatic, it has ripened.
+If your mango turns the entire room aromatic, it has ripened.

 The rise of e-commerce has awakened a sleeping demon: online fraud.
 Many websites cheat their customers by selling other variants in the name of Alphonso.

 Many don't abide by the naturally grown tag.
 Some sellers use carbide, a chemical, to ripen mangoes.

 Many charge you but don't deliver the goods.
 You can optimize your shopping experience in several ways, especially when shopping for mangoes online.